-Aldox is particularly useful in GMB GBM because it allows for the drug canto cross the blood brain barrier and inaddition to concentrate ingon at the tumor site in animal models.
-For a concrete illustration of this property, the picture below shows the difference of uptake of aldox Aldox vs. doxorubicin in the brain of a in GBM animal GBM see picture below:
+Aldox is particularly useful in GBM because it can cross the blood brain barrier and concentrateat the tumor site in animal models.
+For a concrete illustration of this property, the picture below shows the difference of uptake of Aldoxys. doxorubicin in the brain of aGBM animal: